 We have some news: Gender-specific names are, well, kind of over.
 These days, plenty of parents are choosing great names for their kids regardless of which gender that name has been traditionally associated with.

-Jessica Simpson jumped on this gender-bending trend when she named her daughter Maxwell Drew.
-She explained that the name is from her fiance’s middle name (Maxwell) and her mother’s maiden name (Drew).
+Celebrities are — as usual — leading the baby name trend charge here.
+Jessica Simpson jumped on the gender-neutral train when she named her daughter Maxwell Drew.
+She explained that the name is from her husband’s middle name (Maxwell) and her mother’s maiden name (Drew).

-Check out more celebrity baby girl names with unisex or boys’ names:
+Check out more celebrity baby girls who have gender-neutral or traditionally male names:

-These unisex names won’t raise many eyebrows as they are often given to both girls and boys:
+Need some nonceleb ideas?
+These gender-neutral names are often given to both girls and boys:

-What do you think of this gender-bending baby name trend?
+What do you think of this baby name trend?